- Copywriting Services

 5. Paint a picture with sidebars – Have some information you’d like to convey although it strays a bit from the main story?
 Perhaps it’s about one special ingredient.
 Or maybe it’s one specific use case.
 It might even be about how your company frequently donates to a particular charity like Locks of Love.
 That information can be the little extra push your prospect needs to decide to buy.

 6. Reveal the science – The formulations of your products have their basis in science.
-And they’re not just random chemicals; they’re carefully selected ingredients, each of which has a specific purpose.
+And they’re not just random chemicals; they’re carefully selected ingredients, each of which has a specific purpose and is healthy for your hair, scalp and skin.
 Consumers like to know the facts behind the products they buy.
 So don’t be afraid to pull back the curtain and let them know all the wholesome, nourishing elements you’ve combined to create a truly one-of-a-kind hair product.

 7. Illustrate points with tables, charts and graphs – Compare your product to others.
 Reveal the results of using your product regularly – split ends fully repaired in just 30 days; dry; fly-away hair smoothed and silky after only 2 uses; annoying cowlicks turned into magnificent curls.